 The Conference provides a unique opportunity to learn about the regulations and best practice in the industry.

 The data was provided by Synaptiq and was a mixture of previous attendees and publication subscribers.
 The publication subscribers were important as the Aesthetics Journal is the only free-of-charge monthly journal for aesthetics professtionals.
 It has a circulation of 7,000 and a readership of more than 20,000.
 It is read by more Medical Aesthetic professionals than any other aesthetics publication in the UK.
 Prospects who were not able to attend the Exhibition were encouraged to subscribe to the magazine and current subscribers had their details checked.

 The majority of clinics are small set-ups with approximately 4-5 staff.
 Large chain clinics may have as many as 10-30 staff.
 The main people the campaign wanted to target were those who influence the products and services on offer by their clinic.
 This is because there were 100 suppliers exhibiting at the event and so they could meet new customers.
 The key decision maker in any clinic is the clinic manager who oversees all aspects of the clinic including products and services offered.

-With the event happening over the weekend of 8th and 9th March 2014, The Telemarketing Company began calling in early January and quickly got up to speed with the various facets of the event, including the paid Conference and evening Question Time event.
+With the event taking place in March, The Telemarketing Company began calling in early January and quickly got up to speed with the various facets of the event, including the paid Conference and evening Question Time event.
 A team was built and feedback from Synaptiq on the call recordings quickly enabled objections ot be overcome and the growing pipeline to be converted into registrations.
 Speaking to an average of four decision makers an hour, a lot of verbatim feedback was gathered which enabled the planning of the event to be shaped.
 The project was extended more than once and in total The Telemarketing Company delivered 1372 hours of calling which helped drive 1300 people to the actual event.